annaliesemg/EmoteControl2019/README.md

 A smaller-scale version of EmoteControl (V1.1) also exists, which allows for changes of five musical cues: tempo, pitch, dynamics, brightness, and mode.
 This interface utilises Max/MSP and Logic Pro X, however, VSL is swapped with one of Logic's in-house virtual synths.
 This allows for the interface to work on smaller and less powerful devices.
 The 'portable' version works with a piano as playout.
 Four sliders and one toggle (on/off) button control the five cues that can be altered in the smaller-scale interface as the music plays in real-time.

 Reference:
-Annaliese Micallef Grimaud, Tuomas Eerola, Nick Collins.
-2019.
-EmoteControl: A System for Live-Manipulation of Emotional Cues in Music.
-In Proceedings of Audio Mostly 2019 (AM’ 19), September 18-20, 2019, Nottingham, UK.
-ACM, New York, NY, USA.
-5 pages. https://doi.org/10.1145/3356590.3356608
+Micallef Grimaud, A., Eerola, T. EmoteControl: an interactive system for real-time control of emotional expression in music.
+Pers Ubiquit Comput (2020). https://doi.org/10.1007/s00779-020-01390-7

 Setup and procedure are available in the pdf file.